jagerman/loki-docs/docs/ServiceNodes/SNFullGuide.md

 After we have locked your collateral we will need to check if our Service Node Pubkey is sitting in the list with the other Service Node’s on the network.
 This will prove our Service Node is running, recognised and will receive a reward if it keeps running.

-Let’s go into our daemon screen by typing `screen -x <port number>`.
-To find the port number use `screen -ls` and your daemon should be sitting at the bottom of the list.

-Once we are in the daemon again we can run the following command to see our Service Node Public Key:
+Connect to the VPS where the service node is running and run the following command to see our Service Node Public Key:

 ```
-print_sn_key
+~/loki-linux-x64-v2.0.3/lokid print_sn_key
 ```

 The Service Node Public Key is used to identify our Service Node within the list of Service Nodes currently on the network.